Get E-Book

 console.log(typeof process.env.PORT); // 'string'

-console.log(process.env.PORT === 3000); // falseThat logs "string" and false.
-You assigned the number 3000, but Node converted the value before storing it in the environment.
-The operating-system environment is a string-to-string map, so JavaScript type information has nowhere to go.
+You assigned the number 3000, but the stored value is "3000".
+The operating-system environment is a string-to-string map.
+JavaScript type information does not survive that boundary.

 if (process.env.ENABLE_CACHE) {

-// This runs even when ENABLE_CACHE is "false"
+// This runs even when ENABLE_CACHE is 'false'

 const parseInteger = (value, fallback) => {